 1. The Severity of Cornea Damage

-Cornea damage can range from mild to severe, and the severity of the damage will have a direct impact on the cost of cornea transplant surgery.
+Cornea damage can range from mild to severe, and the severity of the damage will have a direct impact on the cost of cornea transplant surgery such as keratoconus condition.
 Mild corneal damage may include scratches or abrasions that can be treated with medications or other non-surgical treatments.
 Severe corneal damage, however, may require a full cornea transplant in order to restore vision.